hdrinc-dev/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Urgent!
 Need review ASAP
 - [ ] Normal – project/delivery may be impacted by too long a wait, please review as queued
 - [ ] Low – other PRs can take priority, the project/delivery isn’t impacted meaningfully by this waiting

-## Notes
-List any notes that would be relevant for a reviewer, including necessary database updates or environment settings.

 ## Required Author Signoffs
 - [ ] I have performed a self-review of my own code